The Finale (Seinfeld): Broadcast and reception

-The top price for a 30-second commercial during the U.S. broadcast was approximately $1 million, marking the first time ever on American television history that a regular primetime television series (as well as a non-sport broadcast) had commanded at least $1-million advertising rate (previously attained only by Super Bowl general telecasts).
+The top price for a 30-second commercial during the U.S. broadcast was approximately $1 million, marking the first time ever in American television history that a regular primetime television series (as well as a non-sport broadcast) had commanded at least $1-million advertising rate (previously attained only by Super Bowl general telecasts).

 In its original American broadcast, 76.3 million viewers tuned into "The Finale", making it the fourth-most watched overall series finale in the U.S. after M*A*S*H, Cheers and The Fugitive.
 When this episode originally aired on NBC, TV Land paid tribute by not programming any shows opposite it, instead just showing a still shot of a closed office door with a pair of handwritten notes that said "We're TV Fans so... we're watching the last episode of Seinfeld.
 Will return at 10pm et, 7pm pt."

 Entertainment Weeklys Ken Tucker declared the episode "off-key and bloated", particularly criticizing the near-complete lack of jokes, and the lameness of the majority of what few jokes there were.
 He also found closing the series with a stern lesson in morals to be both misguided and unnecessary, pointing out that the characters had already suffered for most of the wrongdoings brought up in the trial.
 However, he praised Jerry's prison stand-up routine, and gave the episode a C−.